Considering joint replacement surgery for hip or knee pain?

 - Wheelchair or bedbound patients – regain mobility and independence.
 It is definitely no fun being stuck to a wheelchair or a bed.
 With surgery, a total reversal of mobility and independence levels is possible.

-This article was fact-checked by Dr Lai Choon Hin, orthopaedic and bone surgeon, AP Centre For Joint Reconstruction, Mount Elizabeth Novena Specialist Centre.
+This article was verified medically by Dr Lai Choon Hin, orthopaedic and bone surgeon, AP Centre For Joint Reconstruction, Mount Elizabeth Novena Specialist Centre (Singapore).